EmpathyBytes/scavenger-hunt-app/types/updated_readme.md

 #### Associations
 - Users must be added to an existing session.
 - The system enforces this sequence to maintain data integrity.
+- Adding a user updates the user's sessionJoined map and session's participant object

 #### Deletion Restrictions
 - Users and sessions cannot be deleted if they have active associations.